JenSans/Detecting-Plant-Disease/README.md

 **Overview**

 In recent decades, farmers have experienced devastating crop loss as a result of the changes in the environment; global warming, weather pattern changes, pest infestations, etc. According to PlantVillage [source](http://arxiv.org/abs/1511.08060), we need to increase food production globally by 70% to feed an expected population of 9 billion people.
 This project aims to predict whether a crop is healthy or not and aid in PlantVillage's mobile disease diagnostics system!
 Early detection of disease is key for preventing the loss of a crop.
-It is especially import to salvage crops in developing communities.
+It is especially important to salvage crops in developing communities.

 **Business and Data Understanding**